fanzhenxuan/RoboSPA/README.md

 └── Remember_Orientation_Restore_5.py
 ```

-In addition to task-specific files, `envs` may also contain shared base classes, utilities, robot/camera configurations, and other supporting modules used by the tasks.
+In addition to task-specific files, `envs` also contain shared base classes, utilities, robot/camera configurations, and other supporting modules used by the tasks.

 ## data

 The `data` folder contains the collected demonstration data corresponding to the tasks in `envs`.

-Each task folder contains one collected trajectory, named `episode0`.
+Each folder contains an example trajectory named `episode0`.

 The task data folders include: